Were You Injured in a Rear-End Accident?

-It’s always unfortunate to be involved in a rear-end collision.
-Whether you’re the victim of the accident or the driver being held responsible, you’re likely to be faced with, at least, stressful medical bills, paperwork, pain and suffering, and/or emotional distress.
-Regardless of the outcome, it’s safe to say that there is nothing good that comes out of a rear-end collision.
-They are inconvenient, stressful, and can be, painful.
+Being involved in a rear-end collision can be life-changing.
+If you’re the lead driver, you are probably the victim of the accident.
+You may be facing severe injuries, medical bills, paperwork, insurance company claims, pain and suffering, and emotional distress.
+Regardless of the outcome, it’s safe to say that nothing good comes out of rear-end accidents.
+They are inconvenient, time-consuming, and stressful.

-Fortunately, Florida has a pretty good grasp on who should be held accountable for rear-end car accidents, which makes recovery for victims much less of a hassle.
+Fortunately, Florida defines who should be held accountable for rear-end car accidents.
+These laws allow victims to recover compensation from the at-fault driver who is responsible for rear-ending them.
 In virtually every standard rear-end car accident case, the driver in the back is liable for the damages caused.
-You may have heard this statement in some form before and questioned its validity.
-In fact, it is safe to say that (most of the time) this is true.
 That’s because rear-end collisions can only happen in a handful of unique ways.
-Likewise, 9 out of 10 of those unique ways would deem the driver in the rear at fault.
+Likewise, in 9 out of 10 of those unique ways, the driver in the rear is at fault.

 Scenario 1: Pedestrians in the Road Resulting in Rear-Ended Cars